Malfunctioning Active List: Update

-As levels of type 2 diabetes continue to soar, Michael Mosley reveals the new thinking behind the disease, how to recognise the danger signs and what you can do to stay healthy.
+As levels of type 2 diabetes continue to soar, Michael Mosley reveals the new thinking behind the disease, how to recognise the danger signs and what you can do to avoid it.

-There are good things about getting older, such as more mature relationships and not being so worried about how your career will turn out.
-But there are also significant disadvantages, such as putting on weight despite eating exactly the same amount of food.
+While there are many positive things about getting older, there are also significant disadvantages, such as putting on weight despite eating exactly the same amount of food.

-I managed to reverse my diabetes by going on the 5:2 diet (a diet I invented while making a documentary on intermittent fasting, “Eat, Fast, Live Longer” for the BBC science series, “HORIZON”).
-On that diet I lost 8kgs, my blood sugars went back to normal and have stayed that way since.
+I managed to reverse my diabetes by going on the 5:2 Diet.
+On that diet I lost 8 kilograms, my blood sugars went back to normal and have stayed that way since.

 What is perhaps even more scary than the rapid rise in rates of diabetes is the recent surge in prediabetes, where you have a raised blood sugar but it is not yet in the diabetic range.
 Rates of prediabetes have tripled in the last decade, accounting for more than a third of the population.